International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_5_Securing_Interaction_between_IDS_components.md

 Issue for this section: https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/issues/73

-# Securing Interaction between IDS Components
+# Securing Interaction between IDS Components - Gerd

-Target: Establishment of a secure communication channel between IDS components identification, authentication, authorization for components and confidentiality and integrity protection for communication This requires the following information:
+Target: Establishment of a secure communication channel between IDS components identification, authentication, authorization for components and confidentiality and integrity protection for communication

+## Preparation for Communication/Required Information - Monika
+This requires the following information:
 * device identity certificate
 * proving ownership of the respective private key